Guard‑Gated Living In Bay Point: What To Know

 Why Bay Point appeals to boaters and families

-If you value low traffic, privacy, and boating, the neighborhood’s guard-gated setup and private roads can be a strong fit.
+If you value low traffic, privacy, security and boating, the neighborhood’s guard-gated setup and private roads can be a strong fit.
 The tradeoff is that daily life follows association rules, and access for guests and vendors is controlled.
 Understanding those mechanics helps you decide if the lifestyle is right for you.

 How guard-gated access works